-Formerly, MacPherson was North America’s first Drug Policy Coordinator at the City of Vancouver where he worked for 22 years.
-He is the author of Vancouver’s groundbreaking Four Pillars Drug Strategy, which called for new approaches to drug problems based on public health principles and the appropriate regulation of all psychoactive substances.
-MacPherson is also co-author of Raise Shit!
+Starting in 1987, Donald MacPherson worked for the City of Vancouver as North America’s first Drug Policy Coordinator.
+He is the author of Vancouver’s ground-breaking Four Pillars Drug Strategy, which called for new approaches to drug policy based on public health principles and the appropriate regulation of all psychoactive substances.
+MacPherson has published several reports and articles and is co-author of books including: Raise Shit!
 Social action saving lives (2009) and More Harm than Good: Drug policy in Canada (2016).